hburne11/group10_bootcamp/README.md

 A collection of creatives working on graphics, videos, and web design at Fanshawe College.

 # About
-This is a portfolio website for our 4 members;
+This is a Design Agency Mockup for our 4 members; Hayden Burnell, Joanna Chow, Jerome Fernandez, and Cristine de Noronha.

 # Usage
 Once downloading the files, all you need is an internet browser to run our site.

 # Credits
-All credit belongs to our members;
+All credit belongs to our members; Hayden Burnell, Joanna Chow, Jerome Fernandez, and Cristine de Noronha.

 # License